 The Research Finance team are responsible for the administration of externally funded research project accounts once an an award has been received and accepted by the university.
 Email: email@example.com for support.
 You should also speak to your local MDS finance administrator.

 The University of Birmingham Press Office is here to help you showcase your research in the national and international media; through newspapers, online media, radio, television and beyond.

 Guidelines for working with the press office are now available online through the intranet.
-If you have any other queries please contact Luke Harrison, Media Relations Manager for Health Sciences.
+If you have any other queries please contact Emma Mckinney, Media Relations Manager for Health Sciences.

 If you are dealing with the press office it is worth also speaking to the College Marketing and Communications team (led by Claire Wickett, x42520) who can work with the press office to help deliver your news at a local level.

 Central Print can help you to get your printing and copying done quickly, conveniently and to high standards.
 They provide a range of high quality services, including copying, printing, finishing, design and artwork, branded posters, large format printing and stationery.

 The Centre for Professional Development offer a poster printing service at cost price to MDS staff.
 In order to receive the cost price the posters must be paid for via an internal transfer or an MDS purchase order (see Procurement).

 Submit your poster in either PowerPoint or high resolution PDF to firstname.lastname@example.org.

 For information on local printing procedures, contact your line manager/academic supervisor.